Do you have tools you no longer need?

 We have lots of tools in our collection, but there are a few that are more popular than others.
 Please let us know if you have any of the following that you’re willing to donate:

-- Power sanders – one of our most popular tools – we can always do with more orbital and belt sanders, and we are keen to add an industrial floor sander to the inventory for members getting to grips with floorboards.
+- Power Sanders – these are our most popular tools – we can always do with more orbital and belt sanders, and we are keen to add an industrial floor sander to the inventory for members getting to grips with floorboards.

 - Bike Trailer – because sometimes we need to move bulky items around and the bus just won’t cut it!